 University History and Milestones

 Charleston Southern University, formerly Baptist College at Charleston, is one of the largest accredited, private universities in South Carolina.
-Affiliated with the South Carolina Baptist Convention, the University offers five undergraduate degrees (45 majors) and six graduate degree programs and enrolls 3,300 students.
+Affiliated with the South Carolina Baptist Convention, the University offers five undergraduate degrees (45 majors) and seven graduate degree programs and enrolls 3,300 students.
 The University has graduated more than 18,000 students in its 50-year history.

 The urgent need for another college in the Lowcountry became a matter of active and organized consideration in 1954.
 South Carolina Baptists made its establishment a matter of official deliberation at a meeting of the General Board in September 1955.